parkinglot837/f5-agility-labs-nginx/docs/class9/intro.rst

 Please follow the instructions provided by the instructor to start your lab.

 .. attention::
 	 All work for this lab will be performed exclusively from the UDF session.
-No installation or interaction with your local system is required.
+No installation and only minimal interaction with your local system is required.

 Lab Topology
 ~~~~~~~~~~~~